Geetha63/MS-Teams-Scripts/TeamOwnerMemberandChannel details/Readme.md

 # TeamOwnerMemberandChannel details

 # Description:
-Script returns owners, members of a Team and channels of a Team by providing the required input 1 or 2
+The script returns owners, members of a Team and channels of a Team by providing the required input 1 or 2

-	1- To get the TeamsOwnerandMember details of a team in tenant 2- To get the availale channels in each Team
+	1- To get the TeamsOwnerandMember details of a team in tenant 2- To get the available channels in each Team

 # Prerequisites: